RoboDD/robodd.github.io/_pages/cv.md

 Education
 ======
-* MSc, Robotics, University of Bristol, 2023
+* MSc in Robotics, University of Bristol, 2023
-* BSc, Applied Mathematics, University of Liverpool, 2022
+* BSc in Applied Mathematics, University of Liverpool, 2022
-* BSc, Applied Mathematics, Xi’an Jiaotong-Liverpool University, 2022
+* BSc in Applied Mathematics, Xi’an Jiaotong-Liverpool University, 2022

 TECHNICAL SKILLS
 ======